duosecurity/duo_log_sync/README.md

     daysinpast: 180
   checkpointDir: "/tmp"`

-- Choose whether to receive data on TCP/TCPSSL/UDP
+- Choose whether to receive data on TCP/TCPSSL/UDP.
+In case of TCPSSL, you will also need to provide directory and name of cert file.
+FOr normal TCP, it can be left blank.

 `transport:
   protocol: "TCP"